Autassassinophilia

 Clinical lineage

 The term was introduced by the American medical psychologist and sexologist John Money, who built much of the modern vocabulary of paraphilias around his concept of the "lovemap."
-Money coined autassassinophilia in his 1986 book Lovemaps: Clinical Concepts of Sexual/Erotic Health and Pathology, Paraphilia, and Gender Transposition, defining it as "a paraphilia of the sacrificial/expiatory type in which sexuoerotic arousal and facilitation or attainment of orgasm are responsive to, and contingent upon, being murdered or killed by one's own sexual partner."
-He placed it among the sacrificial/expiatory paraphilias, one of the six "strategies" into which he sorted the lovemap pathologies, and paired it with its reciprocal, erotophonophilia (lust murder), the arousal of "stage-managing and carrying out the murder of an unsuspecting sexual partner."
+Money introduced autassassinophilia in his 1986 book Lovemaps: Clinical Concepts of Sexual/Erotic Health and Pathology, Paraphilia, and Gender Transposition, for arousal contingent on the risk of being killed.
+He classed it among the sacrificial/expiatory paraphilias, one of the groupings into which he sorted his lovemap pathologies, and defined a matched reciprocal condition, erotophonophilia, or lust murder, which he described as arousal at:

-The interest has never had its own diagnostic entry.
-Because it falls outside the named paraphilic disorders, in the modern nosology it would be captured only under the residual category of other specified paraphilic disorder in the DSM-5-TR (American Psychiatric Association, 2022) and within the paraphilic-disorder grouping of the ICD-11: and then only where it causes distress, functional impairment, or risk of harm to self or others.
-As the general clinical literature on paraphilias stresses, an atypical interest is not in itself a disorder; the threshold is harm or distress.
+The interest has never had a diagnostic entry of its own.
+It falls outside the named paraphilic disorders, so in the modern nosology it would be captured only under the residual category other specified paraphilic disorder in the DSM-5-TR (American Psychiatric Association, 2022), and within the paraphilic-disorder grouping of the ICD-11, and then only where it causes distress, functional impairment, or risk of harm to self or others.
+As the general clinical literature on paraphilias stresses, an atypical interest is not by itself a disorder: the threshold is harm or distress.

 Forensic & scholarly thread